 The DLS-83D offers a fully automatic measurement mode, as well as provides complete interpretation of the measured data, including impurity identification and concentration determination without any need for user interaction.

-Semilab offers the following Cryostats to use with the DLS tools:
+Semilab offers the following Cryostats to use with the DLS systems:

 Vacuum cryostats require vacuum pump (not included by default)